lukehsiao/poetry-udeps/README.md

 - [pip-extra-reqs](https://github.com/r1chardj0n3s/pip-check-reqs) (python): find packages that should be in requirements for a project.
 - [fawltydeps](https://github.com/tweag/FawltyDeps) (python): Python dependency checker.
 - [py-unused-deps](https://github.com/matthewhughes934/py-unused-deps) (python): Find unused dependencies in your Python packages.
+- [un-pack](https://github.com/bnkc/unpack) (rust): Unpack python packages from your project and more.

 ### Benchmarks